TikTok's Sun-Kissed Makeup Hack Divides Opinion & I Can See Why

 Learn this beauty trick and other ways to protect your skin from sun damage during Refinery29’s first-ever live shopping Twitch stream this Thursday, June 15th from 2-4pm PST/5-7pm EST. Tune in here ➡️ twitch.com/refinery29♬ Sunshine

-In her viral video, Kim uses a terracotta-toned blush that occupies a cosy space between pink and brown, but I improvised with Westman Atelier Baby Cheeks Blush Stick in Petal, £44 (equally as TikTok viral as the aforementioned blush products).
-Over ILIA Super Serum Skin Tint SPF30, £46, I sketched a line down from the centre of my forehead to my temple, over the top of my cheekbone and across my nose, all the while keeping the stick in contact with my skin so that I could try to mirror the shape on the other side of my face.
+In her viral video, Kim uses a terracotta-toned blush that occupies a cosy space between pink and brown, but I improvised with Westman Atelier Baby Cheeks Blush Stick in Petal, $77.
+Over ILIA Super Serum Skin Tint SPF40, $77, I sketched a line down from the centre of my forehead to my temple, over the top of my cheekbone and across my nose, all the while keeping the stick in contact with my skin so that I could try to mirror the shape on the other side of my face.
 Kim likened the blush outline to the markings on a racoon, but it looked to me like I'd drawn on a pair of snorkel goggles.

+As I got to work blending the blush into my hairline, I realised that it looked a little too realistic.
+My forehead, which is the first place to catch the sun, looked properly singed, though it was nothing a few dots of concealer wouldn't fix next time.
+The blush was far prettier on my cheeks (something about the placement over the apple made it look more natural, as though the flush was coming from within) and super cute on my nose, just like Douyin makeup.
+I applied a touch of gel bronzer on my eyelids to pull the look together, a swipe of mascara, and tinted lip oil on my lips.

 Advertisement